Perturbative Unorientable JT Gravity and Matrix Models: Topological and Pure Unoriented Gravity

 Then the Schrodinger equation for this potential is discretized and solved using the methods of \cite{Numerov}.

 In this work, a spatial grid size of $\Delta x = .03$ is used.
 The presence of the walls needed to obtain numerical solutions constrains the maximum trusted energy.
 The average spacing between energy levels is $\Delta E \approx .02$.

-Using the numerically determined wavefunctions produces the disk level density in fig. (\ref{fig:disk_density}).
+The numerically determined wavefunctions are inserted into eq. \eqref{diskdensity} to produce the disk level density in fig. (\ref{fig:disk_density}).

 The curve is oscillating because the wavefunctions are non-perturbative.
 In a more complete non-perturbative framework the oscillations reveal the discrete nature of the quantum system \cite{Johnson:2022wsr}.
 However, here they are meaningless because the formalism is only meant to be trusted at the level of perturbation theory.